-Honestly, one of the best ways to start up a business is to use your existing connections to spread the word, or even to test as your first customers.
+One of the best ways to start up a business is to use your existing connections to spread the word, or even to test as your first customers.
 Service businesses can succeed on word of mouth alone!

 What’s next?
 Evaluate what’s working well, particularly in terms of how you acquire customers, manage your time, and make money.
 When you’re ready to reinvest and grow your business, here are a few ideas:

-Try targeted ads on Facebook, or Google AdWords
+Try targeted ads on Facebook or Google AdWords

 You’ll need to do research first and set a strict budget of what you’re willing to try.
 But, this can be an excellent strategy for getting your products or services in front of the right people!

 You can use a tool like Google Keyword Planner to see what the monthly search volume (MSV) is for your particular service.
-Since most service businesses are location specific — like an aesthetician, home renovator, and babysitter — you can put this criteria into the search to narrow down your results!
+Since most service businesses are location specific — like an aesthetician, home renovator, and babysitter — you can put this criteria into the search to narrow down your results.
 If you run a home construction business in Chicago, you may find keywords like “Chicago home renovation” or “Chicago renovations” are some top keywords that people are searching for.